 3. What sealers are they using?
 Are they solvent based(oil) or water base?
 Both have pros and cons you should be aware of.

 - Oil/solvent base being the strongest last 5-7 years.

 - Oil base is much harder to install, but you get a better result.
 Oil/solvent base is very expensive and difficult to get off.

-- Water base last 3 years.
+- Water base last 3 to 5 years.

 A cheaper price does not mean quality.
-Landscapers and sealing companies will always be cheaper due to unskilled labor and inferior products.
+Landscapers and pressure washing companies will always be cheaper due to unskilled labor and inferior products.
 But they will never be able to produce a quality job a professional company will.
 If you don’t want to pay twice or even three times what you paid the first time.
 Do your due diligence and hire a professional.